Waveframe-Labs/Aurora-Research-Initiative/governance/CHANGE_CONTROL_AND_VERSIONING_POLICY.md

 ---

-### 2.2 Global Ecosystem Release Tag
+### 2.2 Global Ecosystem Release Tag (Scoped)

-Every version change MUST produce a unified global release tag in the format:
+Every **qualifying release** MUST produce a unified global release tag in the format:

 ```
 ARI-x.y.z_AWO-a.b.c_CRI-d.e.f_LABS-l.m.n_CSNAME-u.v.w
 ```

+The global tag applies to:
+- the **core ecosystem** (ARI, AWO, CRI-CORE, optional Labs), and
+- **at most one case study**, corresponding to the release context.

+Case studies not included in the tag are considered out of scope for that release and are tracked via their own independent versions and logs.

-The global tag is the **canonical provenance anchor** for the ecosystem state, regardless of which subsystem initiated the change.
+The global tag is the **canonical provenance anchor** for the ecosystem state represented by the release.

 ---